johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 ### 3.2.1.
 Opportunistic Mode

-Opportunistic mode applies when the OTS Hint (the SVCB record) for the authoritative nameserver is received opportunistically in the Additional section as part of the response to a DNS query for something else.
+Opportunistic mode applies when the DTS Hint (the SVCB record) for the authoritative nameserver is received opportunistically in the Additional section as part of the response to a DNS query for something else.
 The hint may or may not be DNSSEC-signed and may or